androidx.paging.rxjava2

 ): PagingData<R>

-, given the elements before and after (or null, in boundary conditions).
+Returns a PagingData containing each original element, with an optional separator generated by generator, given the elements before and after (or null, in boundary conditions).

 Note that this transform is applied asynchronously, as pages are loaded.
 Potential separators between pages are only computed once both pages are loaded.